 Q: Were there any promotion nights that helped to bring more people in than usual?

 A: I always keep a corner of my eye on what’s going on from a game day perspective because I am a Sport Management student after all.
-But it has been awhile since the game but I think we had a game centered around the Bell Let’s Talk about mental health day and that seemed to bring more people out in support.
+But it has been a while since the game but I think we had a game centred around the Bell Let’s Talk about mental health day and that seemed to bring more people out in support.